 Writer’s Block?
 Ideas for Starting Your Essays on the Right Path

-Many of the business schools have started releasing their 2017 – 2018 applications, including the much anticipated essay questions.
-For many, this is the fun part; and for just as many, this is the part they dread.
-Boiling down your accomplishments, passions, and goals to 500 – 750 words is no easy task.
+Many business schools have started releasing their 2017–2018 applications.
+These releases include the much-anticipated essay questions.
+For some applicants, this is the fun part.
+For others, it is the most stressful part.
+Boiling down your accomplishments, passions, and goals into 500–750 words is difficult.
 But step one is having something to write about in the first place.
-As such, below are a few tips to get you started as you think through the best topics for your upcoming MBA essay masterpieces!
+As such, below are a few tips to help you generate strong MBA essay ideas as you think through the best topics for your upcoming MBA essays.

-- Don’t forget the “why”.
-Whether you are focused on starting your own company or you’re the person who truly wants to go into consulting after you graduate, it’s extremely important to explain WHY that career path matters to you and makes sense for you.
+2. Don’t forget the “why”.
+Some applicants want to start companies.
+Others want careers in consulting.
+Either way, explain clearly why that path matters to you.
 Explain how you came to want to work in a particular industry and what your ideas are for transforming or enhancing that industry.
 Importantly, explain why it matters to you or is important to you.

-- Leadership stories.
+3. Leadership stories.
 If you are ever at a loss for what to write about, list out the leadership examples from your life that you are most proud of (both professionally and personally).
-Your leadership potential is important to highlight throughout your application, so these stories are likely a great starting point for determining essay content.
+Your leadership potential is critical to highlight.
+These stories are a great starting point for MBA essay ideas.
 Leadership stories that also include great examples of how well you work with many different types of people are even better!

 Hopefully this gets you off to a great start!
 If you haven’t already, it’s important to ensure that you map out your plan for the next few months so that you have plenty of time to iterate on these essays.
 Most of our clients complete 10-20+ drafts of each essay before submitting, so be methodical in your approach and give yourself the time you need to feel great about your applications!